Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 Liver toxicity

-Intravenous infusions of a liver-directed viral carrier, such as the one used in Beqvez, can lead to elevations in the levels of certain liver enzymes.
+Intravenous infusions of a liver-directed viral carrier, such as the one used in Beqvez, could lead to elevations in the levels of certain liver enzymes.
 It also could potentially reduce the treatment’s therapeutic efficacy.

 Infusion reactions